 I asked about a pharmacist or hospital, and the receptionist phoned the only small doctor’s surgery in the town, and said I should go over before it shut.
 I was seen within 15 minutes.
 Without me remembering any insect bite or contact, his best guess was that I’d brushed a poisonous plant.
 He gave me some cream, and reassured me I wasn’t dying.
 Phew.

-Valley Hostel: CHF41 for a dorm room and breakfast (CHF35 without).
-Wifi, english spoken, bedding provided, takes card, self-cater possible.
+Valley Hostel: CHF41 for a dorm room and breakfast (CHF35 without), bedding provided, self-cater possible.

 Day 9 – Lauterbrunnen – Golderli